Ivaant/Forkify-SPA/README.md

 # Forkify-SPA
-single page app with vanilla JS
+single page app with vanilla JS, webpack and Babel